 If you need to monitor the result set of a certain SQL statement that you run regularly, use a virtual view.
-Virtual view lets you have the result set available in the Database tool window, and that data will not be stored in the database.
+Virtual view is an IDE virtual object that lets you have the result set available in the Database tool window.
+Virtual view is not defined in the database code, and its data is not stored in the database.

 For a virtual view, apart from SELECT queries, you can also use statements like